git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 laying out its technical properties, interfaces, and responsibilities.
 This can be viewed in its [POSIX specification](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap11.html).

-That's your TTY's, including text terminals and X sessions that live within them.
+This includes TTY's, including text terminals and X sessions within them.
 On Linux / BSD systems, you can switch between sessions via `<ctrl-alt-F1>` through `<ctrl-alt-F12>`.

 ## Terminal emulators